List of Top 10 Best Treasury Management Book

 by Biagio Mazzi (Author)

-This best treasury management book explores the creation of credit right from the moment treasury or debt management operation is initiated by the government or a corporation to raise capital.
-Traditionally, it was thought necessary to analyze credit and credit risk only when dealing with counterparty credit risk, high-yield debt or credit-linked derivatives, however, their real significance to banking operations and functioning of financial markets was brought out in the 2008 global meltdown.
-Readers would be able to learn a great deal about the structure and function of treasuries and how debt influences all other financial activities.
-The author explains a number of critical concepts through real-world examples, illustrated with the help of graphs and market data screenshots.
-It comes with a companion website, offering a host of powerful tools including the interest rate and credit modeling apps among other things.
+This best treasury management book explores the creation of credit right from the moment treasury or debt management operation by the government or a corporation to raise capital.
+Traditionally, it was thought necessary to analyze credit and credit risk only when dealing with counterparty credit risk, high-yield debt, or credit-linked derivatives.
+However, they brought out their real significance to banking operations and the functioning of financial markets in the 2008 global meltdown.
+As a result, readers would be able to learn a great deal about the structure and function of treasuries and how debt influences all other financial activities.
+The author explains several critical concepts through real-world examples, illustrated with the help of graphs and market data screenshots.
+It comes with a companion website, offering a host of powerful tools, including the interest rate and credit modeling apps, among other things.

 Best Takeaway from this Top book on Treasury management

 An outstanding work on credit and credit risk details their impact on banking operations and financial markets and addresses the critical role of the treasury in the creation of debt.
 This work covers several key concepts, including basic credit modeling, determining the fair value of loans, bond pricingBond PricingThe bond pricing formula calculates the present value of the probable future cash flows, which include coupon payments and the par value, which is the redemption amount at maturity.
 The yield to maturity (YTM) refers to the rate of interest used to discount future cash flows., and asset-liability management.
 It is supplemented by a companion website for additional material of practical utility.<< Get this book >>

 by Hong Kong Institute of Bankers (HKIB) (Author)